Muxy1108/CS307_Project2/README.md

 # 📺 SUSTech Database System Project 2

-## For your reference, this report got 95.45 (probably had gone through some mystical adjustments).
+## For your reference, this report got 95.45 (probably had gone through some mysterious adjustments).

 Descriptions below.